eerimoq/simba/doc/library-reference/oam/setting.rst

 Settings are stored in a non-volatile memory (NVM).
 In other words, settings are perserved even if the board is power cycled.

-Application settings are defined in an ini-file.
+Application settings are defined in an ini-file that is used to generate the c source code.
 A setting has a type, a size, an address and a default value, all defined in the ini-file.
-The build system takes this file as input and generates c header and source files needed by this module.

 Supported types are: